My 10 crazy days at Amritapuri ashram Kerala India

 You remember what my dad said about the Bhajans on the first day?
 Him never?

-It so changed it was ridiculous!
-He was looking forward to them every day and silently listen to them already when I was on the blog trip!
+He changed so much while at Amritapuri.
+It was ridiculous!
+He was looking forward to the Bhajans every single day and silently listen to them already when I was on the blog trip!
 How funny!

-1. Dinner was again traditional spicy Indian and it was the part of the day when I finally enjoyed it the most and usually even had 2 plates 😀
+1. Dinner was again traditional spicy Indian and it was the part of the day when I finally enjoyed it the most and usually even had 2 plates :D

 2. Yet another short walk, or chatted to my dad or new friends or listened to other guests who played music at the hall.
 Once or twice there was another celebration on the streets around so we would run after the locals to see what was going on.